Virginia couple loses truck, trailer in Blue Springs while on cross-country trip

-BLUE SPRINGS, MO.
-(KCTV5) – Tim and Beverly Nyden stopped in Kansas City on Tuesday to get some much needed rest after leaving Lynchburg, Virginia the night before.
+BLUE SPRINGS, MO (KCTV) -- Tim and Beverly Nyden stopped in Kansas City on Tuesday to get some much needed rest after leaving Lynchburg, Virginia the night before.

 The retired coupled packed up decades of memories in their truck and trailer to start a new beginning in Bend, Oregon with their son and his family.